definfo/cnn-cifar-10/README.md

 ## Known issues

+1. Model checkpoints cannot be reused across backends (NumPy/CuPy).

 1. Test accuracy during training appears to be lower than actual value.

-2. Current model serde implementation is not optimal and may contain garbage variables.
+1. Current model serde implementation is not optimal and may contain garbage variables.

-3. `train_utils.py` contains fragile vibe-coding snippets, which requires refactoring.
+1. `train_utils.py` contains fragile vibe-coding snippets, which requires refactoring.